MakeSchool-Tutorials/Make-Cookies/P00-Getting-Started/content.md

 touch index.html
 ```

-Now all that's left to do is open ```index.html``` inside of your favorite text editor.
+Now all that's left to do is open ```index.html``` inside your favorite text editor.
 If you use Atom, you can use the following command from your terminal:

 ```
 atom .